Electronic Certificates of Conformity (eCoCs)

 The VCA is delivering a new digital service to facilitate the submission, storage and presentation of eCoC data.
 This service will be delivered in two phases:

-• Phase 1 will deliver a new database for the storage of eCoC data, a web portal for manufacturers to manage and manually submit eCoC data, and an Application Programming Interface (API) service to facilitate automated transmission of data.
-The target delivery date for Phase 1 is 31 March 2026.
+- Phase 1 will deliver a new database for the storage of eCoC data, a web portal for manufacturers to manage and manually submit eCoC data, and an Application Programming Interface (API) service to facilitate automated transmission of data.
+Phase 1 testing is ongoing, an update on the delivery date will be available soon.

-Please note that despite the intended launch of the submission portal and API in March 2026, there is no obligation to submit eCoC data for vehicles manufactured before 5 July 2026.
+Please note, there is no obligation to submit eCoC data for vehicles manufactured before 5 July 2026.

 eCoC Data and Format